OuqiLin/GroupChatRoomApp-socket-programming/README.md

     maintain client information (name, IP, port number, online status)
   - `group_table`:
     maintain group information (name, members set)
+    NOTE: I allow offline members to keep being in group table, no matter they leave silently or send explicit deregistration request.
+The server may try to broadcast group messages to offline members, and since offline members never reply acks, the server will then find out and remove them from group tables.
   - `ack_dict`:
     record acknowledgement requirements of group members, for each group message which is uniquely indentified by (`sender_name`, `message timestamp`)
 - locks